 - E-commerce websites may have events such as sales, promotions, and the release of special items that attract a much larger number of customers than usual.
 Cloud elasticity helps these websites allocate resources appropriately during times of high demand so that customers can still check out their purchases.

 - Streaming services need to appropriately handle events such as the release of a popular new album or TV series.
-Netflix, for example, claims that it can add “thousands of virtual servers and petabytes of storage within minutes,” so that users can keep enjoying their favorite entertainment no matter how many other people are watching.
+Netflix, for example, claims that it can add “thousands of virtual servers and petabytes of storage within minutes,” so that users can keep enjoying their favourite entertainment no matter how many other people are watching.

-The Benefits of Cloud Elasticity
+The Benefits of Cloud Elasticity in Cloud Computing

 The benefits of cloud elasticity include: